Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Criteria for evaluating AI testing tools.

-- Conducting ROI analysis and developing adoption strategies.
+- ROI analysis and adoption strategy formulation.

 - Integrating AI testing tools into Jenkins, GitHub Actions, and GitLab CI.

-- Measuring the effectiveness of AI testing through metrics.
+- Measuring AI testing effectiveness through metrics.

 Module 13: Ethical Considerations in AI-Driven Testing